r3mcos3/blueprints/update_notifications/README.md

 ### Notifications Not Sending

-1. Verify your Telegram bot is configured correctly
+1. Verify the Companion App is connected and working
-2. Check that you've selected the correct bot in the blueprint
+2. Check that you've selected the correct device in the blueprint
 3. Ensure the time is within your configured notification window
 4. Check Home Assistant logs for errors

 ### Buttons Not Working

-1. Make sure you've created the callback handler automations (see above)
-2. Verify the `telegram_callback` event is being received
+1. Verify the Companion App is connected and working
+2. Check that `mobile_app_notification_action` events are being received in Developer Tools → Events
-3. Check that the entity_id in the callback is correct
+3. Ensure the correct device is selected in the blueprint
+4. Ensure the automation is enabled and not paused

 ### Reminders Not Triggering